Life on the street

 How We Reach The Kids

-Unfortunately, most Third World cities don't have adequate youth shelters or other infrastructure in place where kids like these can go.
+Unfortunately, most Third World cities don't have adequate youth shelters or other infrastructure in places where kids like these can go.
 The only hope these kids have is survival.
-Their only dream is to not go hungry and their only chance is that someone, somewhere will help them.
+Their only dream is to not go hungry, and their only chance is that someone, somewhere, will help them.

 God wants to penetrate the lives of the kids on the street.
 He wants us to love the unloved.
 Our passion is to enter the abandoned areas of the cities and shine a ray of hope into the lives of the children who are living alone and desolate on the street.

-We make an effort to go to them, meet them right where they're at.
+We make an effort to go to them and meet them right where they're at.
 Dirty, hungry, even drugged.
 It is essential that we love them as they are.
-This allows us to establish trust and relationship with the kids right from the start.
+This allows us to establish trust and relationships with the kids right from the start.
 Our ongoing contact with the kids still on the streets varies depending on the participation of national volunteers, trained and prepared, to effectively reach out in love to them.
-Our desire is to consistently have caring people committed to spending time with these boys, developing healthy relationships with them by listening, caring and help them in their situations.
+Our desire is to consistently have caring people committed to spending time with these boys, developing healthy relationships with them by listening, caring, and help them in their situations.

 Reaching this goal requires the involvement of believers in local churches with a heart for reaching these children.
 It takes a deep conviction that they are valuable in God's eyes and are ready to the commitment to invest the necessary time and resources.
 It takes time to break through the walls of mistrust and earn the right to be heard by these kids.
 Committing our time to them demonstrates our commitment to them.
 This offers a solution to the boys for their loneliness and despair.
 We are striving to develop this vital area of the ministry of Niños de la Luz.